• Skip to primary navigation

 Ten Must-Eats in Prague

-By Matt Forma Last Updated February 6, 2020
+By Matt Forma 4 Comments Last Updated July 7, 2023

 This place is a Czech institution!
 It is the only place in Central Europe that has been brewing beer for 500 years straight.
 Come here and enjoy the festive beer garden and live music played in every room.